telefonicaid/fiware-skuld/README.rst

 The only configuration file is *settings/settings.py*.
 The following options may be set:

+* TRUSTEE =  The account to use to impersonate the users.
+It MUST NOT have admin privileges.
+The value is a username (e.g. trustee@example.com)
 * MAX_NUMBER_OF_DAYS = The number of day after the trial account is expired.
   Default is 14 days.
 It is very important that this parameter has the right value, otherwise accounts could be deleted prematurely.